| Landscape Lighting Act of 1972

 received thereon is exempt from federal taxes and, in certain

+circumstances, from state and local taxes."
 Letter of Credit - A form of supplement

 or, in some cases, direct security for a municipal bond under